Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Introduction

-Previous work on hypergraphs of rank 3 had been done by Kutz \cite{Kut05} in the \textit{linear} case, meaning that any two distinct edges intersect on at most one vertex.
-He first gives a polynomial reduction to the class of all linear hypergraphs of rank 3 that: are connected, have no articulation vertex, and contain exactly one edge of size 2.
-He then gives a precise structural characterization of Breaker wins on that class, from which he derives a polynomial-time algorithm for \textsc{MakerBreaker} on linear hypergraphs of rank 3.
-The central substructure at play here is what is called a \textit{linear path} (or simply a \textit{path}, as Kutz calls it and ourselves also will), which is a hypergraph defined by a sequence of edges where any two consecutive edges intersect on exactly one vertex and any two non-consecutive edges do not intersect.
+\\ \textbf{Previous work.} Kutz worked on the Maker-Breaker game in hypergraphs of rank 3 \cite{Kut04,Kut05} and solved the \textit{linear} subcase, meaning that any two distinct edges intersect on at most one vertex.
+He reduces to a subclass, on which he provides a precise structural characterization of Breaker wins.
+From this, he derives a polynomial-time algorithm for \makerbreaker on linear hypergraphs of rank 3.
+The central substructure at play here is called a \textit{chain}, which is a linear hypergraph formed by a sequence of edges of size 3 where two distinct edges intersect on 1 (resp.
+0) vertex if they are (resp. are not) consecutive in the sequence.
 Things are different in general hypergraphs of rank 3, where intersections of size 2 somehow may hamper connections between vertices.
-Indeed, the main difficulty in the non-linear case is that the union of two linear paths, the first between $x$ and $y$ and the second between $y$ and $z$, does not necessarily contain a linear path between $x$ and $z$.
-In particular, Kutz's structural result seems difficult to generalize. \\ Instead, we apply our danger-based approach in 3-uniform marked hypergraphs, which are equivalent to hypergraphs of rank 3.
-We construct a family $\F$ of dangers, whose structure is of reasonable complexity and can be described precisely.
-Our main result is that, apart from some trivial cases: $H$ is a Breaker win if and only if, for every non-marked $x$, the $\F$-dangers at $x$ in $H$ intersect ($x$ itself being excluded from the intersection).
-In any given position, a winning move for Breaker is then to play anywhere inside the intersection of the $\F$-dangers at the vertex that Maker has just played.
-This can also be expressed from the point of view of Maker.
-Indeed, because of the way that $\F$ is built, a corollary of this result is that $H$ is a Maker win if and only if Maker can ensure the appearance of a \textit{nunchaku} (or a \textit{necklace}, which is sensibly the same thing) within the first three rounds of play.
-A nunchaku is defined as a linear path between two marked vertices, and it is a Maker win since Maker can force all of Breaker's picks along the path, starting from one end until Breaker is trapped at the other.
-Coupled with the fact that the linear path existence problem is solvable in polynomial time \cite{GGS22}, this last result yields tractability for \textsc{MakerBreaker} on all hypergraphs of rank 3.
+Indeed, a major hurdle in the non-linear case is that the union of two chains, the first between $x$ and $y$ and the second between $y$ and $z$, does not necessarily contain a chain between $x$ and $z$.
+In particular, Kutz's structural result seems difficult to generalize. \\ More relevant to us is existing work regarding \UQBF on 3-CNF formulas (i.e., CNF formulas with clauses of size at most 3).
+This encompasses the Maker-Breaker game on hypergraphs of rank 3, which corresponds to positive 3-CNF formulas.
+Rahman and Watson conjecture that \UQBF is tractable on 3-CNF formulas \cite{RW20}, in striking contrast with \QBF which is a canonical \PSPACE-complete problem on 3-CNF formulas \cite{SM73}, and that Falsifier wins if and only if she can guarantee that a simple winning motif appears within the first few rounds of the game (we are talking about full rounds, i.e., the motif needs to be there before Falsifier's turn).
+The key motif is called a \textit{manriki}, which consists of two clauses of size 2 linked by a chain of any nonnegative number of clauses of size 3 (with the same definition of chain as above), where the literals can have any sign, e.g., $(x_1 \vee \neg x_2) \wedge (x_2 \vee x_3 \vee \neg x_4) \wedge (x_4 \vee x_5 \vee x_6) \wedge (\neg x_6 \vee \neg x_7 \vee x_8) \wedge (x_8 \vee x_9)$ is a manriki.